tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/plan.md

         --provider <PROVIDER>            A provider that this Formation's Flights are permitted to run on (supports comma separated list, or multiple uses) [default: all] [aliases: providers] [possible values: aws, azure, digitalocean, equinix, gcp, all]
         --public-endpoint <SPEC>         An endpoint that will be publicly exposed by instances of this Formation Plan in the form of 'ROUTE=FLIGHT:PORT' (supports comma separated list, or multiple uses) [aliases: public-endpoints]
-    -q, --quiet                          Suppress output at a specific level and below --region <REGION>                A region in which this Formation's Flights are allowed to run in (supports comma separated list, or multiple uses) (See REGION SPEC below) [default: all] [aliases: regions] [possible values: xa, asia, xc, prc, peoplesrepublicofchina, xe, europe, eu, xf, africa, xn, northamerica, namerica, xo, oceania, xq, antarctica, xs, samerica, southamerica, xu, uk, unitedkingdom, all]
+    -q, --quiet                          Suppress output at a specific level and below --region <REGION>                A region in which this Formation's Flights are allowed to run in (supports comma separated list, or multiple uses) (See REGION SPEC below) [default: all] [aliases: regions] [possible values: xa, xc, xe, xf, xn, xo, xq, xs, xu, all]
     -S, --stateless                      Ignore local state files, do not read from or write to them -v, --verbose                        Display more verbose output
     -V, --version                        Print version information